thevishalagarwal/onnxruntime/docs/execution-providers/TensorRTRTX-ExecutionProvider.md

 Ort::Session session(env, compile_model_path, session_options);
 ```

-This approach leads to a considerable reduction in session creation time, thereby improving the overall user experience.
+This leads to a considerable reduction in session creation time, improving the overall user experience.

-The JIT time can also be accelerated using runtime cache.
-A runtime cache directory is created in which a per model cache will be produced that stores the compiled CUDA kernels and can further reduce setup time.
-More details about it [here](#runtime-cache).
+The JIT time can be further improved using runtime cache.
+A runtime cache directory  with a per model cache is created.
+This cache stores the compiled CUDA kernels and reduces session load time.
+Learn more  about the process [here](#runtime-cache).

 For a practical example of usage for EP context, please refer to:

 * EP context samples
 * EP context [unit tests](https://github.com/microsoft/onnxruntime/blob/main/onnxruntime/test/providers/nv_tensorrt_rtx/nv_ep_context_test.cc)

-There are two other ways to quick generate an EP context model
+There are two other ways to quick generate an EP context model:

 **ONNXRuntime Perf Test**